Contact form submissions will be sent directly to the author. For tracking purposes only, The Friends will also receive a copy.

 Recent & Notable Works

-Somewhere in the Unknown World (forthcoming from Metropolitan Books, 2020)
+Somewhere in the Unknown World: a Collective Refugee Memoir (Metropolitan Books, 2020)

 What God is Honored Here?: Writings on Miscarriage and Infant Loss By and For Native Women and Women of Color (University of Minnesota Press, 2019)

 The Song Poet: A Memoir of My Father (Metropolitan Books, 2016)

 The Latehomecomer: A Hmong Family Memoir (Coffee House Press, 2008)